- 2 Bedrooms

 - Private vacation home

-Savor an afternoon cap of sherry and some fresh baked cookies after a long day of exploring this handsome historic city.
+Appreciate an afternoon cap of sherry and some fresh baked cookies after a long day of exploring this impressive historic city.
 Explore Victorian lined street with French architecture and old trees.
 The old world appeal fills every restaurant and art gallery with the best southern hospitality.
 Make sure to experience the horse-drawn carriage to take you around town.
 This is the ideal charming weekend hideaway.

 Accommodations at the resort includes a roomy 2 bedroom town homes that can sleep up to 6 guests.
 White noise machines, ear plugs and box fans available upon request.